Commons sleaze watchdog faces claim she is letting off MPs to get peerage

 Mr Bridgen’s email, which has also been sent to MPs on the Commons Parliamentary Standards Committee, said: “I was distressed to hear on a number of occasions an unsubstantiated rumour that there are advanced plans to offer you a peerage, potentially as soon as the PM’s resignation honours list.

-“There are suggestions among MPs that those plans are dependent upon arriving at the “right” outcomes when conducting parliamentary standards investigations.”
+“There are suggestions among MPs that those plans are dependent upon arriving at the ‘right’ outcomes when conducting parliamentary standards investigations.”

-Mr Bridgen said he was “concerned to hear such rumours” observing “no doubt they were designed to harm your reputation.”
+Mr Bridgen said he was “concerned to hear such rumours”, observing “no doubt they were designed to harm your reputation”.

 After praising Ms Stone’s integrity, he said: “I apologise if you find the contents of this letter offensive.
 But I would be grateful if you would reassure me that you are not about to be offered an honour or peerage.”